EMPAT94/empat94.github.io/_gs/tutorial.md

 It ambled towards the arrow stuck deep into the earth.
 Perhaps only a centimeter of it was visible above.
 The imp knew it was a shiny arrow though, for it had seen us bury it not so long ago.
 All of us had even retreated from the spot, now standing further back almost behind the entrance, watching the show.
 Well...
 Not all of us.
 Carol stood all by her lonesome behind a decrepit pillar by the side.
 Perhaps she was trying to hide?
 Either way, the imp didn't give Carol more than a glance.
 It was confident in its ability to run away at the slightest of sounds.
 And the larger group was in its sight anyway.
 Nothing stood between it and the arrow.

 Soon it reached the spot and gave a tug at the stem.
 It looked us over to make sure we hadn't made a move.
 We hadn't.
 It then tugged harder.
 Not enough.
 It tried to use both hands.
 No grip.
 Soon, it was apparent that pulling the thing out wasn't gonna work, so it quickly set to digging.
 After giving us a cautionary glace of course.
 Unfortunately for the imp, it hadn't noticed Carol moving out from behind the pillar.
-She was using her skill of silent footsteps.
-I had also cast incendio on her dagger - twice.
+She was using her Skill of silent footsteps.
+I had also cast Incendio on her dagger - twice.
 After freezing the lump of ground holding the arrow, that is.

 I was actually impressed by how firm Carol stayed, given that she was about to stab the primate in the back.
 She reached from behind the imp, which was still engrossed in clawing out cold soil.
 It also ignored the pandemonium its brethren were making, perhaps mistaking it for encouragement.
 So lost was it in the task, that it didn't notice the dagger until it was out poking through its chest.
 The girl certainly didn't take half measures.
 The blade had cut clean through.